ALLIANCE FOR NUCLEAR ACCOUNTABILITY

 BOARD OF DIRECTORS

-Denise Duffield (Vice President) – Physicians for Social Responsibility – Los Angeles (California)
+Denise Duffield (President) – Physicians for Social Responsibility – Los Angeles (California)

 Janie Hill-Scott – Georgia Women’s Action for New Directions (Georgia)